 Food Affects Seizures.

-Dr. Clark states that what goes in your mouth does matter, and I wholeheartedly concur!
-You are not just affecting your body when you eat, you are affecting your brain, as is evidenced in studies and spoken of by retired neurosurgeon, Russell Blaylock.
+In my research I have found numerous doctors who state that what goes into your mouth does matter, and I wholeheartedly concur!
+You are not just affecting your body when you eat, you are affecting your brain, as is evidenced in recent studies as well as spoken of by retired neurosurgeon, Russell Blaylock.
 Your nutrition dramatically influences your health for good or bad, and is implicated even in affecting seizures.
 Inflammation, neuro-toxicity, and excited neurons cause seizures, and anything that causes inflammation or neuron changes can most often be tied to seizure activity.
 Of course other things may be compounding and confounding factors, but both doctors mentioned affirm that seizure activity in one way or another are usually caused by inflammation in the brain.

 There are many mechanisms involved in the connection between consuming dairy products and seizure activity.
 Inflammation irritates the delicate tissues of the brain, or can set in motion a seizure by other mechanisms.
 Allergic foods may be primary causes of seizures, or they may act as triggers only.
 Any food can be a culprit, although wheat, soy, sugar, and dairy are the most common ones.
 Food additives such as MSG or aspartame may contribute to seizures, in some cases.
 These are called excitotoxins because they irritate the nervous system